 Microsoft on Friday disclosed a potential connection between the Raspberry Robin USB-based worm and an infamous Russian cybercrime group tracked as Evil Corp.

-Raspberry Robin, also called QNAP Worm, is known to spread from a compromised system via infected USB devices containing malicious a .LNK files to other devices in the target network.
+Raspberry Robin, also called QNAP Worm, is known to spread from a compromised system via infected USB devices containing a malicious .LNK file to other devices in the target network.